HabitatFramework/DevelopersGuide/preface/preface.rst

 	Notes explain things in more detail or highlight important points.

 .. caution::
-	Warnings where administrators should pay attention.
+	Warnings where developers should pay attention.